SanteriHetekivi/Clevo-NS50MU-fan-controller/readme.md

 # This version

-This is fork from [Vega D's implementation](https://gitlab.com/vega-d/clevo-ns50mu-fan-controller) witch is fork from [François Kneib's one](https://gitlab.com/francois.kneib/clevo-N151ZU-fan-controller).
+This is fork from [Vega D's implementation](https://gitlab.com/vega-d/clevo-ns50mu-fan-controller) which is fork from [François Kneib's one](https://gitlab.com/francois.kneib/clevo-N151ZU-fan-controller).

 ## Prerequisites